rooch-network/rooch/docs/contribute/coding-conventions.md

 - Four space indentation should be used except for `script` and `address` blocks whose contents should not be indented.
 - Lines should be broken if they are longer than 100 characters.
 - Structs and constants should be declared before all functions in a module.
+- In `.exp` files, leave a new line in the end of files.
+Do not have multiple lines.